mshendrikx/karacool/README.md

 If you want to kill the karacool process, you can do so from the Karacool Web UI under: `Info > Quit karacool`.
 Or you can ssh in and run `sudo killall python` or something similar.

-Note that if your wifi/network is inactive pikaraoke will error out 10 seconds after being launched.
+Note that if your wifi/network is inactive karacool will error out 10 seconds after being launched.
 This is to prevent the app from hijacking your ability to login to repair the connection.

 ## Usage